Vishal78626/Nuxt_Laravel_Project/README.md

 ## Technologies to be used

 - Laravel 11 for backend seprate
-- Nuxt JS 2.0 for frontend
+- Vue Js 3.0 for frontend
 - SCSS for designing
 - Vuelidate for form validation
 - Vuex for manging store